Thilanka-lt/prj01_Solanum_lycopercicum_trichome/differential expression/mapping reads.md

 bwa index S_lycopersicum_chromosomes.fa
 ```
-      * First you can map paired end reads using "do_all_BWA_alignment.py" in
+* Then you can map paired end reads using "do_all_BWA_alignment.py" in
 ```
 /mnt/home/ranawee1/01_Solanum_lycopercicum_trichome/difrential_expression/BWA_alignments/paired_reads
 ```